o3de/o3de.org/content/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component.md

 ### Network Component Controllers

 Let's improve on the separation between server and client code.
 At the moment, `MyFirstNetworkComponent` performs both server and client duties.
 Let's break it up.
 In O3DE Multiplayer, the way to do that is by using `controllers`.
 A controller does not exist on `Client` roles but does exist on Authority role.
-We already saw a glipmse into that in our previous examples:
+We already saw a glipmse of that in our previous examples:

 ```c++
 auto* controller = static_cast<MyFirstNetworkComponentController*>( GetController() );
 ```

-Going back to XML, the controller were mentioned in the attribute `OverrideController`:
+Going back to XML, the controller was mentioned in the attribute `OverrideController`:

 ```xml
 <Component Name="MyFirstNetworkComponent"